eecs370/piazza_bot/README.md

 You need to set the following ENV variables first

 PIAZZA_EMAIL : Should be an organization secret

-PIAZZA_PASSWORD: Should be an organization secret PIAZZA_CLASS_ID : Class ID of the class you want to post to, this is public, but I have it as an org secret to make it easier to consume the variable.
+PIAZZA_PASSWORD: Should be an organization secret

+PIAZZA_CLASS_ID : Class ID of the class you want to post to, this is public, but I have it as an org secret to make it easier to consume the variable.

+Make sure to update these at : https://github.com/organizations/eecs370/settings/secrets/actions

 TITLE : Title of the post